MDubovac/Python_Password_Manager/README.md

-# password_manager
-A simple password manager using Ceasar's Cipher for encyption, MySql for db, and Tkinter for Interface...
+# How to use this app

+1. Setup the Database Connection:
+ - Please refer to db.py file in this reposotory for instructions

+2. There are two ways to run this app:
-If you wish to open the application in terminal, open with "main.py", or if you wish to open tehe application with GUI, open with "app.py".
+ - If you wish to open the terminal version, Run main.py
+ - If you wish to open the GUI version, Run app.py

-WARNING !!!!
-Please check the db.py for the database setup info.
+# Description
+This is a simple "Passwor Manager application" that uses:
+ - MySql Database
+ - Ceasar's Cipher for password encryption
+ - Tkinter for Graphical User Interface